 When planning your trip with Trek Africa tours, your driver-guide will consider your fitness level, interests, and overall health when determining the difficulty of your trek.
 If you are not in good physical condition or are of advanced age, you may request an easier trek by visiting a gorilla family that is closer.
 Alternatively, if you have a specific gorilla family that you would like to track, you may request to visit them by name.
 We will communicate your request to the park guides and authorities to see if it can be accommodated.

 Gorilla permits are required for tracking gorillas in the Buhoma sector of Bwindi Impenetrable National Park.
 A total of 40 permits are available each day in Buhoma, allowing for a maximum of 8 visitors per family per day.
-When you book a gorilla package with Encounter Africa Safaris, we will send you an invoice and tentatively reserve your permit on the system.
+When you book a gorilla package with Trek Africa Tours, we will send you an invoice and tentatively reserve your permit on the system.
 Once payment is made, we will secure your permit from the Uganda Wildlife Authority’s head office in Kampala and send you a scanned copy for your records.
 Approximately one week before your trip, we will collect the physical permit cards and your driver-guide will present them at the park headquarters on the day of the trek to allow you to participate.

 Please note that gorilla permits are only available to visitors aged 15 years or older.
 It is highly recommended to book your permits in advance, as they can be purchased up to two years ahead of time and tend to sell out quickly during peak season (July, August, September, December, January, and February).
 To ensure that you don’t miss out on your desired travel date, Trek Africa Expeditions advises all travelers to book and reserve their permits early.